mchav/mchav.github.io/_posts/2026-04-04-type-level-programming-is-still-programming.md

 None of them fired.
 The program never reached runtime.

 I tried a few more things after that.
 I thought maybe it was laziness, that evaluation was being deferred and the traces weren't forced.
 I added bang patterns, `seq` calls, explicit `evaluate` in IO.
 Nothing changed.
 The traces weren't printing because the code wasn't running.
-Period.

 That's when I understood: the hang was happening during GHCi's type-checking of the expression at the prompt.